StorjOld/metatool/sphinx/package_reference.rst

 provide target server, instead of using the ``--url`` opt. argument.

-Any of the actions defines the set of distinct required arguments.
+Any of the actions has a set of distinct required arguments.
 Let us go through all of them!

 -------------------